shubhomoydas/ad_examples/README.md

     bash ./aad.sh toy2 35 1 0.03 7 1 0 1 512 1

+**Note on Streaming**
+Streaming currently supports two strategies for data retention:
+  - Retention Type 0: Here the new instances from the stream completely overwrite the older *unlabeled instances* in memory.
+  - Retention Type 1: Here the new instances are first merged with the older unlabeled instances and then the complete set is sorted in descending order on the distance from the margin.
+The top instances are retained; rest are discarded. **This is highly recommended.**

 Running AAD with precomputed anomaly scores
 -------------------------------------------
 In case scores from anomaly detector ensembles are available in a CSV file, then AAD can be run with the following command.